 About Labyrinth Fish

 Like all labyrinth fish, Trichogaster microlepis has a special organ that allows it to breathe air directly.
-Because if this labyrinth organ, it is not unusual to see it go to the surface and gulp air.
-The ability to breathe air allows them to survive in very low oxygen situations.
-In fact, if it remains moist it can actually survive out of water for up to several hours.
+Because of this labyrinth organ, it is not unusual to see it go to the surface and gulp air.
+The ability to breathe air allows these fish to survive in situations with very low oxygen.
+In fact, if it remains moist, it can actually survive out of water for up to several hours.

 Moonlight Gouramis can be kept in pairs or groups in a community tank, so long as there are hiding places for the least aggressive in the group which are sometimes bullied.
 Other tankmates can include other labyrinth fish and larger species such as Redtail Botia, Corydoras, and Angelfish.
 Avoid fin-nipping species such as Clown Barbs, as the Moonlight Gourami has long filaments on its fins which are very tempting.